 What the Fiber Sourcing Standard Does

-The SFI 2015-2019 Fiber Sourcing Standard promotes responsible forestry practices based on 14 Principles, 13 Objectives, 21 Performance Measures and 55 Indicators.
+The SFI 2022 Fiber Sourcing Standard promotes responsible forestry based on XX Principles, XX Objectives, XX Performance Measures and XX Indicators.
 These fiber sourcing requirements include measures to broaden the practice of biodiversity, use forestry best management practices to protect water quality, provide outreach to landowners and utilize the services of forest management and harvesting professionals.

 What the Fiber Sourcing Standard Covers